adrianglz64/snappyrom/snappyrom-readme.txt

 ==================

 SnappyROM is an updated ROM for your SuperSnapshot V5.
 Burn it to a 128KB or bigger EPROM/FlashROM and use it to replace the EPROM in your SSv5.
-It is also compatible with the EasyFlash3, but a CPLD upgrade is needed to add 128K compatibility.
+It is now also supported by several cartridges/boards like Kung Fu Flash, 1541 Ultimate, Ultimate 64, and EasyFlash3 (a CPLD upgrade is needed to add 128K Snapshot ROM compatibility to the EF3).

-Use the ".bin" files to burn to an EPROM or to the EF3, or the ".crt" files for vice.
-Read on for more details.
+Use the ".bin" files to burn to an EPROM or to program your EF3 using EasyProg.
+Use the ".crt" files for Vice, Kung Fu Flash, etc.  Read on for more details.

 Introduction